 Isamu Noguchi (1904–1988) was one of the twentieth century’s most important and critically acclaimed sculptors.
-Through a lifetime of artistic experimentation, he created sculptures, gardens, furniture and lighting designs, ceramics, architecture, and set designs.
+Through a lifetime of artistic experimentation, he created sculptures, gardens, furniture and lighting designs, ceramics, architecture, landscapes, and set designs.
 His work, at once subtle and bold, traditional and modern, set a new standard for the reintegration of the arts.

 Noguchi, an internationalist, traveled extensively throughout his life.
 (In his later years he maintained studios both in Japan and New York.)
 He discovered the impact of large-scale public works in Mexico, earthy ceramics and tranquil gardens in Japan, subtle ink-brush techniques in China, and the purity of marble in Italy.
 He incorporated all of these impressions into his work, which utilized a wide range of materials, including stainless steel, marble, cast iron, balsa wood, bronze, sheet aluminum, basalt, granite, and water.

 When Noguchi’s mother Léonie Gilmour met his father, she was a young writer and editor living in New York City.
 Gilmour was a white American of mostly Irish descent born in Brooklyn.
 His father Yonejiro Noguchi, an itinerant Japanese poet, was Asian.
 Noguchi was born in Los Angeles, but moved to Japan with his mother at the age of two and lived there until the age of thirteen.
 In the summer of 1918, Noguchi returned alone to the United States to attend high school in Rolling Prairie and then La Porte, Indiana, adding yet another layer to an increasingly complex identity.
 (He proudly identified as a “Hoosier” for the rest of his life.)